geerlingguy/ansible-role-git/README.md

 The specific Git packages that will be installed.
 By default, `git-svn` is included, but you can easily add this variable to your playbook's variables and remove `git-svn` if desired.

+    git_use_https_for_clones: false

+Force the use of the `https` protocol instead of the `git` protocol for git clones (setting this to `true` can be useful in some restrictive corporate environments, where port 9148 is blocked).

     git_install_from_source: false
     git_install_path: "/usr"
     git_version: "2.1.0"